 Structural and landscape pests can pose significant problems in schools.
 Pests such as mice and cockroaches can trigger asthma.
 Mice and rats are vectors of disease.
 Many children are allergic to yellow jacket stings.
 The pesticides used to remediate these and other pests can also pose health risks to people, animals, and the environment.
 These same pesticides may pose special health risks to children due in large part to their still-developing organ systems.
-Because the health and safety of students and staff is our first priority - and a prerequisite to learning - it is the policy of XXXXXX school district to approach pest management with the least possible risk to students and staff.
+Because the health and safety of students and staff is our first priority - and a prerequisite to learning - it is the policy of the Scio school district to approach pest management with the least possible risk to students and staff.
 In addition, Senate Bill 637 (incorporated into ORS Chapter 634 upon finalization in 2009) requires all school districts to implement integrated pest management in their schools.
-For this reason, the governing body (board of directors, agency or other body or person having policymaking and general oversight responsibility for a community college district, education service district, school district, other unit of education governance, private school or other educational entity) adopts this integrated pest management plan for use on the campuses of our district.
+For this reason, the school board adopts this integrated pest management plan for use on the campuses of our district.